leila-ayad/commons-take-home/README.md

 Calling the joinChallenges() function properly
 Have option to join other challenges disable when joined Joining challenges Loading state
-Getting the User's data to persist on page reload Fixing the Authentication test suite
+Fixing the Authentication test suite
 Writing the Challenges test suite